Dems set for House approval of Ukraine aid, drop COVID funds

 WASHINGTON (AP) — The House moved Wednesday toward approving a massive spending bill anchored by $13.6 billion for battered Ukraine and its European allies after top Democrats abruptly dropped their plan to also include fresh funds to battle COVID-19.

-House Speaker Nancy Pelosi, D-Calif., said it was “heartbreaking” to abandon the $15.6 billion for combatting the pandemic, a top priority for President Joe Biden and party leaders.
-Most of the money would have gone to bolstering U.S. supplies of vaccines, treatments and tests and battling the disease around the world, but a Democratic revolt over state aid cuts to cover the new initiatives’ costs forced her to abandon that spending.
+House Speaker Nancy Pelosi, D-Calif., said it was “heartbreaking” to abandon the $15.6 billion for combating the pandemic, a top priority for President Joe Biden and party leaders.
+The money was mostly to bolster U.S. supplies of vaccines, treatments and tests and battle the disease around the world, but a Democratic revolt over Republican-demanded state aid cuts to cover the new initiatives’ costs forced her to abandon that spending.

-“We’ve got a war going on in Ukraine,” Pelosi told reporters, saying she’d talked to that nation’s president, Volodymyr Zelenskyy, earlier in the day.
-“We have important work that we’re doing here.”
-She said she and some House members were disappointed with compromises Democrats made to craft the legislation with Republicans.

-The House was sure to approve the Ukraine aid and the $1.5 trillion government-wide legislation containing it, and leaders were trying to push it to passage Wednesday night.
-Senate passage — also assured — would be next, but that might not occur until week’s end or longer.

 The Ukraine aid included $6.5 billion for the U.S. costs of sending troops and weapons to Eastern Europe and equipping allied forces there in response to Russian President Vladimir Putin’s invasion and repeated, bellicose threats.
 There was another $6.8 billion to care for refugees and provide economic aid to allies, and more to help federal agencies enforce economic sanctions against Russia and protect against cyber threats at home.